ThomasJakobsenCodes/Multiple-Loads-Moving-on-Ice-Sheets/README.md

 As demonstrated in AnimGeneralSolutionMultiLoad.m the view function can be used to specify the viewpoint of the plots produced.

-The function load_pressure may also be modified, but it needs to be a rotationally symmetric load distribution.
+The function named "load_pressure" may also be modified, but it needs to be a rotationally symmetric load distribution.